 African American hairstyles are in fashion these days.
-With hundreds of pop icons and rappers coming from ethnic African background, Afro-American hairdos have become quite popular, especially among the younger generation.
+With hundreds of pop icons and rappers that use best wave brushes coming from ethnic African background, Afro-American hairdos have become quite popular, especially among the younger generation.
 For those, who are new to the concept of dealing with this type of hairstyles, it can get a bit confusing.
 For instance, all Afro-American hairstyles look similar but different techniques are used to design different styles.

 Types of African American Hairstyles